 Those first few months after having baby are usually filled with stress, sleepless nights, and lovely hormonal changes (yay!) that may or may not affect your skin and hair.
 Don’t worry, this doesn’t mean they’ll never return to the way they were.
 But if you’re starting to notice some major postbaby changes, be aware that you’re not alone and prepare yourself for how to deal.

 Solving the skin problems

 While some moms find themselves saddled with oily skin, others wind up with dry and flakey postbaby skin.
-Mamas with oily skin should turn to oil-free makeup and toners (check out Shaklee’s Minerelles line of natural-based makeup), try out new cleansers (two of our personal faves: Origins’ foaming face wash and Neutrogena’s Oil-Free Acne Wash pink grapefruit facial cleanser), and invest in tried-and-true blotters like Clean & Clear’s portable oil-absorbing sheets.
+Moms with oily skin should turn to oil-free makeup and toners (check out Shaklee’s Minerelles line of natural-based makeup), try out new cleansers (two of our personal faves: Origins’ frothy face wash and Neutrogena’s Oil-Free Acne Wash pink grapefruit facial cleanser), and invest in tried-and-true blotters like Clean & Clear’s portable oil-absorbing sheets.
 Tip: If you’re in a pinch and on the go, stop at any restroom with a toilet seat cover dispenser and rip off a piece of the wax paper to blot away oil.
-Works like a dream — trust us.
+Works like a dream—trust us.

 Noticed any dark splotches on your face lately?
 Don’t freak out — these are caused by your body’s increase in melanin production (a skin pigment) and are totally normal.
 Eventually your melanin levels will return to what they once were, but it might be after baby is weaned from breastfeeding.
 You can help prevent this by staying out of the sun as much as possible and protecting yourself with a moisturizer or foundation that has sunblock in it.
-(Our pick: Clinique Moisture Sheer Tint with SPF 15 — a sunblock, moisturizer, and oil-free foundation all in one!)
+(Our pick: bareMinerals Complexion Rescue Tinted Hydrating Gel Cream—a moisturizer with SPF 30 that comes in 10 shades)